goldbergyoni/nodebestpractices/README.md

 ## ![✔] 5.6.
 Utilize all CPU cores

-**TL;DR:** At its basic form, a Node app runs on a single CPU core while all other are left idling.
+**TL;DR:** At its basic form, a Node app runs on a single CPU core while all others are left idling.
 It’s your duty to replicate the Node process and utilize all CPUs – For small-medium apps you may use Node Cluster or PM2.
 For a larger app consider replicating the process using some Docker cluster (e.g. K8S, ECS) or deployment scripts that are based on Linux init system (e.g. systemd)

 **Otherwise:** Your app will likely utilize only 25% of its available resources(!) or even less.
 Note that a typical server has 4 CPU cores or more, naive deployment of Node.js utilizes only 1 (even using PaaS services like AWS beanstalk!)